danchoi/soywiki/README.markdown

 [git-sync]:http://www-cs-students.stanford.edu/~blynn/gitmagic/ch03.html

-TO BE FINISHED
+## Why CamelCase WikiLinks rule

 SoyWiki requires you to learn only a tiny, nearly non-existent markup language.
 To make a piece of text work with SoyWiki, it just needs to use CamelCase WikiWords.
 Beyond that, you can mark up your text any way you want, using Markdown, Texttile, AsciiDoc, or nothing.

-## Opening hyperlinks and HTML parts in your web browser